Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Characterization of aperiodic SHS

 We now use the previous proposition to obtain a global section, up to cutting open $M$ along an invariant torus, for any aperiodic SHS Reeb vector field.

-\begin{theorem} Let $X$ be the Reeb vector field of a stable Hamiltonian structure $(\lambda,\omega)$ without periodic orbits on a 3-manifold $M$.
-If $f$ is non-constant, then given any torus $T\subset M$ contained in a level set of $f$, cutting $M$ along $T$ yields a manifold with boundary $\widetilde M\cong T^2\times I$ in which the Reeb vector field admits an annulus-like section.
-Moreover, the vector field is orbit equivalent to the suspension of an irrational pseudorotation. \end{theorem}
+\begin{theorem} Let $X$ be the Reeb vector field of a stable Hamiltonian structure $(\lambda,\omega)$ without periodic orbits on a closed oriented 3-manifold $M$.
+If $f=\frac{d\lambda}{\omega}$ is non-constant, then given any torus $T\subset M$ contained in a regular level set of $f$, cutting $M$ along $T$ yields a manifold with boundary $\widetilde M$ which is diffeomorphic to $T^2\times I$ and in which the Reeb vector field admits an annulus-like section.
+Moreover, the vector field is orbit equivalent to the suspension of a pseudorotation of the annulus. \end{theorem}